vasigorc/hugging_face_ia/README.md

 - **`jupyter>=1.1.1`**: Most examples in the book are presented as Jupyter notebooks, allowing for interactive exploration and experimentation with models and datasets.

 - **`pandas>=2.3.0`**: Essential for data manipulation and analysis, particularly when working with datasets and model outputs.

+- **`huggingface-hub>=0.33.1`**: Provides a way to interact with the Hugging Face Hub, allowing you to download models and datasets, as well as upload your own.

 ## Running Examples